Honors Program

 But our six core classes are worthy.

-They are worthy challengesespecially challenges to read, write, and think in sophisticated ways.
-We believe these challenges build capacity to solve difficult, 21st-century problems.
+These core courses are six worthy opportunities to read, write, and think in sophisticated ways.
+These core classes will build your capacity to solve difficult, 21st-century problems.

 To help students build this capacity, we offer a suite of interdisciplinary courses that challenge students to read and analyze difficult texts, to write with both clarity and nuance about these texts and their broader contexts, and to think through how the study of fields including history, philosophy, political science, and rhetoric speak to our personal lives, our professional aspirations, and our civic obligations.

-Advanced placement classes, exams, and dual-enrollment courses can be indicators of preparedness and ambition.
-However, our six core classes are worthy.
+Advanced placement classes, exams, and dual-enrollment courses can be indicators of preparedness and ambition but don't exempt students from these core courses we ask our students to take.
+Our six core classes are worthy.
 These core classes build on previous academic work and are premiere opportunities to take reading, writing, and thinking skills to higher levels while learning with like-minded students.

 Honors students develop a special set of relationships with each other and with the faculty.
 They get to know each other and build close friendships because they take many of the same courses together.
 The program regularly sponsors social hours and organizes group outings to concerts, plays, and museums.
 Students and faculty in the program get to share valuable experiences outside the classroom.